List of Northampton Town F.C. players

 This is a list of notable footballers who have played for Northampton Town.
 The aim is for this list to include all players that have played 100 or more senior matches for the club.
 Other players who are deemed to have played an important role for the club can be included, but the reason for their notability should be included in the 'Notes' column.

 For a list of all Northampton Town players with a Wikipedia article, see :Category:Northampton Town F.C. players.
 For the current Northampton Town first-team squad, see the Players section of the club's main article.

 Players are listed according to the year of their first team debut for the club, and then by order of surname.
-Wartime matches are excluded.
+The 1909 FA Charity Shield match is included in the statistics, however wartime matches are excluded.